IBM/powerai-counting-cars/README.md

 When the reader has completed this Code Pattern, they will understand how to:

-* Use auto-labeling to create an object detection classifier from a video
+* Use automatic labeling to create an object detection classifier from a video
 * Process frames of a video using a Jupyter Notebook, OpenCV, and PowerAI Vision
 * Detect objects in video frames with PowerAI Vision
 * Track objects from frame to frame with OpenCV